mcnamarabrian/redis-s3-lambda-example/README.md

 The simple example uses data stored in *metadata* files to determine the objects to download.
 The raw data stored used for the transfers is stored in the *InputBucket*.

-A 2-member Elasticache Redis cluster is created in the same subnet that is associated with the VPC-enabled Lambda Function.
+A single-node Elasticache Redis host is created in the same subnet that is associated with the VPC-enabled Lambda Function.

 # Dependencies